How is alcohol being made?

 How do alcohol drinks compare?

-We know that many people enjoy a wide variety of alcohol beverages, often based on their taste, the occasion or the fact that they are pairing their drinks with a meal.
+We know that many people enjoy a wide variety of alcoholic beverages, often based on their taste, the occasion or the fact that they are pairing their drinks with a meal.
 Although you may have a favourite alcohol drink, you may also choose to drink something different on certain occasions.

 So here are some examples of the nutritional content of different types of beverage from the USA.
 All of the values in this comparison are for 100ml servings and are sourced from the US Department of Agriculture nutrient database.